telekom/LibNbiot/README.md

 Both examples illustrate basic use cases for communication with the **Telekom Cloud of Things** by sending generated temperature values in an infinite loop.

+The above examples can be run on desktop systems hosting any Unix environments (cpp-example) or Linux environment (c-example), respectively.
+Meanwhile examples for

+* Cypress PSoC5
+* Arduino Mega

+were added.
+These examples can be found in the respective directories in the examples directory as well.
+However, as they require environment specific setups, they come with dedicated READMEs, which can be found in the respective directories.

 ### Building

 To build the examples, the library has to be compiled with `PLATFORM` containing the `default` architecture (see: